3D Brains in Blender

 Setting up blender

-Once we have Python running, we need to install one module that will enable us to load 3D medical data called NiBabel.
+You can split this viewport to view the Python console.
+First, we need to install one module that will enable us to load 3D medical data called NiBabel.
 Since Blender comes with its own version of Python, it may end up in the wrong place when you try to install the NiBabel through the command line.
 You can, therefore use the following commands in the Python console in Blender to install NiBabel from within Python:

 Blender-Python-Console